 Over the course of 2016 and in years past, ROBLOX has expanded to new and exciting platforms.
 But, as you can imagine, maintaining and developing unified code that runs across all of our available platforms – PC, Mac, Mobile, Xbox One, and Oculus Rift – is not an easy feat, especially as we ambitiously pursue other popular devices.
 In recent months, we’ve been hard at work tackling even bigger projects that will help make it easier for us to bring ROBLOX to the next level.
 Occasionally, however, we have to make important compromises that outweigh our desire to support older hardware and software configurations.

-In the interest of unified code, fast updates and future expansion to more platforms, we have opted to discontinue support for OS X 10.5.
-The change will take effect in the next two weeks.
+In order for us to expand to more platforms and retain a clean, unified code, we have decided to discontinue support for Mac OS X 10.6 (Snow Leopard).
+This change will take effect in the next two weeks.

 Today we are shipping an enhanced version of our Developer Console for mobile devices!
 As part of our mission to become an authentically mobile company, our goal is to provide ROBLOX developers with best-in-class debugging tools on iOS and Android platforms.
 With our newly updated mobile Developer Console, you’ll be able to zap those bugs and have a much smoother experience on smartphones and tablets.